wrv/subspace/BUILD.md

 1. Install [CMake](https://cmake.org/install/)
     * Don't use the one that comes with Visual Studio on Windows.
 1. Install [Ninja](https://ninja-build.org/)
+1. Install a version of libstdc++ of at least 12.
+This can be done on Ubuntu with `sudo apt install libstdc++-12-dev`

 ## Fetch submodule dependencies